Alfred Holman

+Biography

-Both of Holman's grandfathers were pioneers of the Oregon Country, settling in Yamhill County in the 1840s.
-Holman was hired by The Oregonian in 1869-70, and he was associated with that newspaper's editor, Harvey W. Scott, for 40 years hence.
+Both of Alfred Holman's grandfathers were pioneers of the Oregon Country, settling in Yamhill County in the 1840s.
+Holman was born there on July 6, 1857.
+He was hired by The Oregonian in 1869-70, and he was associated with that newspaper's editor, Harvey W. Scott, for 40 years hence.
 He published an obituary for Scott in the Oregon Historical Quarterly in 1913.
 Holman had one daughter, Helen.
 Oregon Supreme Court justice Thomas A. McBride was his uncle.